cloud-computing-csye-6225/.github/profile/README.md

 ### 3. **Serverless** [Link](https://github.com/cloud-computing-csye-6225/serverless)
 The **Serverless** repository contains the source code for a Spring-based application designed to run seamlessly on the AWS Lambda set up by **TF AWS Infra**.
 The lambda function is responsible for fetching the user data passed in the SNS created by **TF AWS Infra** and, based on that data, sending mail to that user from the email ID passed in that data.
-- The email is sent to the user using Mailgun.
+- The email is sent to the user using SendGrid.
 - This feature is to validate and activate the user as soon as the user clicks the link sent in the mail.

 This repository is responsible for activating the user account/validating the email id by using the cloud services provided via **TF AWS Infra**.